stones/laravel-container/README.md

-# laravel-container
+# Laravel Container

-A container for Laravel
+> A container for Laravel